SPF-OST/optihood/docs/README.md

-This folder shall entail the files related to automatic documentation of the project OptimEase
+This folder shall entail the files related to automatic documentation of optihood